JetBrains/Qodana/topics/teamcity-plugin-configuration.md

 4. For **Run**, select **Custom script**.

 5. In the **Custom script** editor, write a script that adds a custom `qodana.yaml` to the working directory.

-For example,
+   In the example below, the script appends the following inspection exclusions to the configuration file:

 ```
 #!/bin/sh